 The Christmas holidays are supposed to be a magical time.
-Filled with friends and family, love, laughter and sharing beautiful meals together.
-Except that for someone recovering from an eating disorder, Christmas can mean panic, fear and overwhelm.
-For those who’ve never experienced an eating disorder, it can be difficult to comprehend how fruit mince pies and candy canes and plum pudding could bring about such anxiety.
+Filled with friends and family, love, laughter, and sharing beautiful meals together.
+Except for someone recovering from an eating disorder, Christmas can mean panic, fear, and overwhelm.
+For those who’ve never experienced an eating disorder, it can be difficult to comprehend how fruit mince pies and candy canes, and plum pudding could bring about such anxiety.
 And this lack of understanding can often make an ED sufferer or someone in recovery feel worse.
 Surviving the holidays with an eating disorder can be tough.

-Here are 7 Tips to Help You Survive the Holidays with an Dating Disorder
+Here are 7 Tips to Help You Survive the Holidays with an Eating Disorder

 1. Try and stick to a normal eating routine.